python/cpython/Doc/tutorial/inputoutput.rst

 This is particularly useful in combination with the new built-in :func:`vars` function, which returns a dictionary containing all local variables.

-For a complete overview of string formating with :meth:`str.format`, see :ref:`formatstrings`.
+For a complete overview of string formatting with :meth:`str.format`, see :ref:`formatstrings`.